Beth Chayim Chadashim

+Beth Chayim Chadashim (בית חיים חדשים), abbreviated as BCC, is a Reform Jewish synagogue located at 6090 West Pico Boulevard, in Mid-City Los Angeles, California, in the United States.

-Beth Chayim Chadashim (בית חיים חדשים, "House of New Life") was founded in Mid-City Los Angeles in 1972 as a synagogue primarily for lesbians and gays.
-Affiliated with Reform Judaism, it has been acknowledged by the Los Angeles Conservancy as being "culturally significant" as both the first LGBT synagogue in the world, the first LGBT synagogue recognized by the Union for Reform Judaism and, in 1977, as the first LGBT synagogue to own its own building.
+The congregation was founded in 1972, primarily for lesbian and gay Jews.
+The Los Angeles Conservancy acknowledges the congregation as being "culturally significant" as both the first LGBT synagogue in the world, the first LGBT synagogue recognized by the Union for Reform Judaism and, in 1977, as the first LGBT synagogue to own its own building.

 History

 On April 4, 1972, Selma Kay, Jerry Gordon, Jerry Small, and Bob Zalkin were the only people who came to a weekly Wednesday night meeting at Los Angeles's Metropolitan Community Church.
-They were all Jewish, and Selma asked, "Why don’t we form a temple with an outreach to the gay Jews?"
+They were all Jewish, and Selma asked, "Why don't we form a temple with an outreach to the gay Jews?"
 The others agreed, and Rev. Troy Perry offered them the use of the church's facilities free of charge.
 About a dozen women and men responded to the call to an ad hoc committee meeting to discuss the temple's founding, and the first service was held June 9, 1972 in Jerry Gordon's home.
 In July 1972, an interfaith service was held at MCC's sanctuary, to introduce the new temple to the gay and lesbian community.
 Weekly Friday night Jewish services were then held at MCC.
+The congregation was known as the Metropolitan Community Temple for its first eight months, before later taking the name Beth Chayim Chadashim 'House of New Life', in reference to the MCC's newsletter, New Life.

-In 1973, BCC received a Torah scroll from the town of Chotebor, Czechoslovakia, on permanent loan from Westminster Synagogue in London.
-It continues to be a cherished guest at BCC.
+In 1973, BCC received a Torah scroll from the town of Chotěboř (in the former Czechoslovakia), on permanent loan from Westminster Synagogue in London.
+The synagogue was welcomed into the Reform movement the same year.

 After several temporary locations, in 1977 the BCC congregation purchased a storefront at 6000 West Pico Boulevard in West Los Angeles (the Pico-Robertson area) that was transformed into a synagogue and Jewish life-cycle space.
 The membership grew and flourished for over 30 years at this location.
+In 1978, the synagogue began to publish a newsletter titled G'vanim.